Nesta Inclusive Technology Prize

 Joined by six other organisations from Europe, we worked with people from disadvantaged groups to supported them to become more independent.

 The partners produced a manual, which condenses the experiences and findings of the project and includes tips for tutors/advisors and information for people who want to start up a business or tackle the European market.

 Ready to Start

-The Ready to Start project ran from 2006 to 2009 and was a huge success: we supported 735 disabled people to set up a business and a further 274 progressed into employment, training or found the confidence to take on a volunteering role for the first time.
+The Ready to Start project ran from 2006 to 2009.
+We supported 735 disabled people to set up a business and a further 274 progressed into employment, training or found the confidence to take on a volunteering role for the first time.

 The project provided budding entrepreneurs with training, adapted computer equipment and access to a Barclays ‘buddy’, who supported clients with their expertise in the start-up process.